 Watch how to make slow cooker lamb curry recipe videoPrint

-This slow cooker lamb curry recipe gives you tender, fall apart meat that’s full of flavour!
+This slow cooker lamb curry recipe gives you tender, fall apart meat that’s full of flavor!
 Use some basic spices and create this delicious curry that’s a winner to come home to.

 - 1 kg/ 2.2 pounds Lamb Shoulder, cut into pieces